-Note that here, the box $|\mathrm{P}\>$ is a vector of length $16$ and the $M$ matrix in the definition of Theta body $TH(G)$ in this scenario is of size $16\times 16$, but here we only pick five events and construct the matrix $\widetilde{M}_0$ of size $5\times 5$.
-So that, we implicitly extend the matrix $\widetilde{M}_0$ with suitable $0$ entries to obtain \eqref{exclude}.
+recovering the well-known fact that the PR box $\mathrm{P}$ has no quantum realization.
+Note that here $|\mathrm{P}\>$ is a vector of length $16$ and the $M$ matrix in the definition of Theta body $\text{TH}(G)$ in this scenario is of size $16\times 16$, but we have only picked five events and constructed the matrix $\widetilde{M}_0$ of size $5\times 5$.
+So that we implicitly extend the matrix $\widetilde{M}_0$ with suitable $0$ entries to obtain \eqref{exclude}.

 \item [II.]
 1-dimensional faces.
-These are the convex combination of a PR box and one neighboring Local deterministic box.
+These are the convex combination of a PR box and one neighboring Local deterministic box, that is

-where $i\in \{1,2\ldots,8\}$ and $0<c_{NS}<1$.
-The non-zero probabilities of each Local deterministic box $L_i$ correspond to three non-zero and one (unique) zero probability event of the PR box, so the mixture of the PR box with the Local deterministic box $L_i$ will invalidate the normalization property of one pair of adjacent elements in the chained sequence.
-Relabeling the sequence such that $p_1+p_5<1$, we construct the matrix $M_1$ as: